Move Forward Guide

 Mary is a 51-year-old piano teacher with 14 students.
 She teaches 3 days a week; each session lasts 30 minutes.
 Mary also plays piano for her church, and for her own enjoyment.
-A few weeks ago, she began to feel pain in her left shoulder when reaching her arm overhead or behind her body.
-Her symptoms worsened, and she began experiencing pain even when at rest.
+A few weeks ago, she began to feel pain in her left shoulder when reaching her arm overhead or behind her back.
+She began to experience pain even when at rest.
 Now the pain is so severe, it wakes her up at night; she can no longer sleep on her left side.
 She contacts her physical therapist.

-Mary's physical therapist performs a full evaluation of her shoulder, and her scapula and upper-back strength and mobility.
+Mary's physical therapist performs a full evaluation of her shoulder, and of her shoulder-blade and upper-back strength and mobility.
 Mary describes how long she sits at the piano each week.
-Her therapist gently feels all around her shoulder and finds that it is very tender over the rotator cuff region.
-She has pain when her therapist performs resistive-muscle testing to the rotator cuff.
-He also discovers that Mary has tightness in her upper back region that limits her ability to fully twist her body to the right and left.
-Special tests were performed on her shoulder, and the results indicate the rotator cuff is irritated.
+Her physical therapist gently feels all around her shoulder and finds that it is very tender over the rotator-cuff region.
+She has pain when he performs resistive-muscle testing to the rotator cuff.
+Her physical therapist also discovers that Mary has tightness in her upper back region that limits her ability to fully twist her body to the right and left.
+He performs special tests on her shoulder; the results indicate the rotator cuff is irritated.
 Based on these findings, he diagnoses rotator cuff tendinitis.

 Mary and her physical therapist work together to establish short- and long-term goals for her treatment.
-He prescribes ice to help decrease her pain, and teaches her some gentle movement and strengthening exercises.
-He also shows Mary how to improve her posture when sitting at the piano, and teaches her a home-exercise program of stretching, strengthening, and postural exercises, which he modifies throughout the course of her therapy as her condition improves.
+He prescribes the application of ice packs to help decrease her pain, and teaches her some gentle movement and strengthening exercises.
+He also shows Mary how to improve her posture when sitting at the piano, and teaches her a home-exercise program of stretching, strengthening, and postural exercises, which he modifies throughout the course of her physical therapy as her condition improves.

-Mary and her physical therapist work together in a 6-week program of 2-3 rehabilitation sessions per week.
-He performs gentle passive movements of her shoulder, scapula, and upper back to increase her joint motion.
+Mary and her physical therapist work together in a 6-week program of 2 to 3 rehabilitation sessions per week.
+He performs gentle passive movements of her shoulder, shoulder blade, and upper back to increase her joint motion.
 Mary learns proper movement patterns for reaching her arm overhead.
 She finds that using a therapeutic chair helps improve her posture and strengthens her core during her piano lessons.

-Mary is soon able to return to all of her daily activities and enjoy her life as a piano teacher—free of pain.
+Mary is soon able to return to all of her daily activities and to again enjoy her life as a piano teacher and pianist—free of pain!

 What Kind of Physical Therapist Do I Need?